flexera-public/policy_templates/security/azure/secure_transfer_required/README.md

-# Azure Ensure Secure Transfer Required
+# Azure Storage Accounts Without Secure Transfer

 ## What it does